top of page

 1.jpg

 Outdoor stone work in Philadelphia is susceptible to freeze-thaw cycles that pull it apart.
 Water can seep into the tiniest cracks.
 When water freezes, its volume expands by 9%, putting pressures of up to 30,000 pounds per square inch on its container.
 In this case that pressure caused the putti’s head to fall off.
 Not only are construction costs for stone buildings high, but maintenance costs are high as well.
-This photo is from a 1995 report on necessary repairs to the outside.
+This photo is from a 1995 report on necessary repairs to the exterior.

 1.jpg